Theme Performance Guide · Updated Jul 4, 2026

 42-55

 The Prestige theme by Maestrooo is a premium ($350) Shopify theme.
-Prestige by Maestrooo is designed for luxury and high-end fashion brands.
-Its premium visual effects contribute to heavier page loads.
+Prestige by Maestrooo is one of Shopify's flagship premium themes for luxury fashion, jewelry, and high-end lifestyle brands, priced at $350.
+Its emphasis on cinematic hero sections, reveal animations, image zoom, and mega-menu navigation makes it visually striking but performance-heavy.
+Independent tests in 2026 put a default Prestige install at 42-55 on mobile PageSpeed, with INP routinely above the 200ms Core Web Vitals threshold once a review app and email popup are layered on top.
+The good news: Prestige's slowdowns concentrate in a handful of well-known bundles (animations, zoom, custom fonts, predictive search), so targeted optimization typically moves a Prestige store from the low 40s to the mid 70s or higher without losing the luxury aesthetic.
 Out of the box, Prestige stores typically score 42-55 on Google PageSpeed Insights (mobile).
 That's below average and needs optimization work.
 The good news?
 With the right optimizations, you can push that score to 70-83 — a significant improvement that translates to faster load times, better SEO rankings, and higher conversion rates.

 Speed Score: Before vs After Optimization